anontechnology/documentation/docs/tutorials/quickstart.md

 ### Next Steps
    This guide covers basic usage.
-You can look at our [tutorials](/tutorials/attribute-schemas)  for more advanced usage including [searching](/tutorials/search) and applying [regulations](/tutorials/regulation) to data.
+You can look at our [tutorials](/tutorials/attribute-schemas) for more advanced usage including [searching](/tutorials/search) and implementing [rules](/tutorials/rules).